 If you don’t find what you are looking for don’t ever hesitate to Contact Me and I’ll do my best to help you or find the information.

-If you have skin cancer and would like to Share Your Experience with others, you may do it here.
+If you have skin cancer or any type of cancer and would like to Share Your Experience with others, you may do it here.

 Perhaps this site can prevent someone's life from changing the way mine did!

 And hopefully, I can help someone to survive as long as I have, which is since 1990 after being told, I have 5 to 10 years, at the most.